Evolution of cetaceans: Pakicetidae

-The pakicetids were digitigrade hoofed mammals that are thought to be the earliest known cetaceans, with Indohyus being the closest sister group.
+The pakicetids were digitigrade hoofed mammals that are thought to be the earliest known cetaceans, with Raoellidae being the closest sister group.
 They lived in the early Eocene, around 50 million years ago.
 Their fossils were first discovered in North Pakistan in 1979, located at a river not far from the shores of the former Tethys Sea.
 After the initial discovery, more fossils were found, mainly in the early Eocene fluvial deposits in northern Pakistan and northwestern India.
 Based on this discovery, pakicetids most likely lived in an arid environment with ephemeral streams and moderately developed floodplains millions of years ago.
 By using stable oxygen isotopes analysis, they were shown to drink fresh water, implying that they lived around freshwater bodies.
 Their diet probably included land animals that approached water for drinking or some freshwater aquatic organisms that lived in the river.
 The elongated cervical vertebrae and the four, fused sacral vertebrae are consistent with artiodactyls, making Pakicetus one of the earliest fossils to be recovered from the period following the Cetacea/Artiodactyla divergence event.

 Pakicetids are classified as cetaceans mainly due to the structure of the auditory bulla (ear bone), which is formed only from the ectotympanic bone.
 The shape of the ear region in pakicetids is highly unusual and the skull is cetacean-like, although a blowhole is still absent at this stage.
 The jawbone of pakicetids also lacks the enlarged space (mandibular foramen) that is filled with fat or oil, which is used in receiving underwater sound in modern cetaceans.
 They have dorsal orbits (eye sockets facing up), which are similar to crocodiles.
 This eye placement helps submerged predators observe potential prey above the water.
 According to a 2009 study, the teeth of pakicetids also resemble the teeth of fossil whales, being less like a dog's incisors, and having serrated triangular teeth, which is another link to more modern cetaceans.

 It was initially thought that the ears of pakicetids were adapted for underwater hearing, but, as would be expected from the anatomy of the rest of this creature, the ears of pakicetids are specialized for hearing on land.
 However, pakicetids were able to listen underwater by using enhanced bone conduction, rather than depending on the tympanic membrane like other land mammals.
 This method of hearing did not give directional hearing underwater.

 Pakicetids have long thin legs, with relatively short hands and feet which suggest that they were poor swimmers.
 To compensate for that, their bones are unusually thick (osteosclerotic), which is probably an adaptation to make the animal heavier to counteract the buoyancy of the water.
 According to a 2001 morphological analysis by Thewissen et al., pakicetids display no aquatic skeletal adaptation; instead they display adaptations for running and jumping.
 Hence pakicetids were most likely aquatic waders.